Alledarw/Alledarw/README.md

 Personal Projects
 - Värdera.se.
 A SaaS that helps homeowners to compare brokers before selling their property.
 Sold to another company in 2021
 - www.dip.bet.
 AI driven football pick predictions.
-Has approx 500-700 visits a month
+Has approx 1500 visits a month
 - The Stock Professor.
 A Telegram stock bot made in python and flask.
-Made it pubicly availabe (the code) in 2023 after gaining 580 subcribers in less than two weeks.
+Gained 580 subscribers in less than 2 weeks.
 - Freelancing since 2021 in Python and Wordpress.